Inheriting a Home with a Reverse Mortgage: A Guide for Heirs

 • Setting aside funds to help pay for long-term care in the future

-• Making updates, repairs, or modifications to the home to live more comfortably
+• Making updates, repairs, or modifications to their home to age in place more comfortably

-• Establishing a line of credit for unplanned or emergency expenses
+• Establishing a line of credit3 for unplanned or emergency expenses

-Better yet, with a reverse mortgage, there are several methods for receiving funds.
-You parents can opt to receive the money via a line of credit, lump sum, monthly advance, or a combination of these methods.
+In addition to freedom in how you spend your reverse mortgage funds, there’s flexibility in how your parents may choose to receive the cash.
+They can opt to receive the money via a line of credit, lump sum, monthly payout, or a combination of these methods.3

 What are the costs involved?